sue-CC/green-lab-android-runner/README.md

 - Your python file isn't called 'Profiler.py' as this file will be overwritten.
 - The python file is placed in its own directory inside the directory called 'Plugins'; the name of the directory must be in lowercase

-To test your own profiler, you can make use of the 'plugintest' experiment type which can be seen [here](examples/plugintest/)
+To test your own profiler, you can make use of the 'plugintest' experiment type which can be seen [here](examples/plugintest/).

-## Experiment continuation
+## Experiment Continuation
 In case of an error or a user abort during experiment execution, it is possible to continue the experiment if desired.
 This is possible by using a ```--progress``` tag with the starting command.
 For example:

 ```python3 android_runner your_config.json --progress path/to/progress.xml```